anthonychu/aspnetcore-keyvault-hol/README.md

 ![Change Authentication Dialog](media/change-authentication-dialog-marked-up.png)

-A project with individual authentication will be created.
+A project with individual authentication is created.
 Open **appsettings.json** and see that the `DefaultConnection` connection string is set to a SQL Server LocalDB instance.
 Because the LocalDB connection string is not considered a secret, it is acceptable to store it in appsettings.json and commit it to source control.

 ### 2. Enable automatic database migrations